lgrahl/saltyrtc-meta/Task-WebSocket.md

   "type": "chat-message",
   "from": "peter",
   "message": {
-    "text": "Hello Peter, nice to meet you!", "timestamp": 1513604188
+    "text": "Hello Peter, it's nice talking to you securely!", "timestamp": 1513604188
   }
 }